Are you wondering about how to get featured snippets for your blog contents in Google? If yes, this detailed guide is for you.

 Step 2: Write “How to” posts

-What I’ve observed after reading a lot of tutorials around Google’s featured snippets box and seeing the actual results is that Google often show up snippets for “how to” queries.
+What I’ve observed after reading a lot of tutorials around Google’s snippets box and seeing the actual results is that Google often show up snippets for “how to” queries.

 Provide clear, direct and simple answers through your content.